 While you may not get to go there every day, there isn’t a reason that you can’t enjoy fondue at home.
 Now, if you don’t have a fondue pot, don’t let that stop from making my Melting Pot Wisconsin Trio, you can use a double boiler.
 A double boiler is a heatproof bowl resting in a pot of boiling water.
 Or you can have some fun and check out some garage sales, or a second-hand thrift store, and there is generally a fondue pot showing up.
 I personally love my Cuisinart CFO-3SS Electric Fondue Maker.

-This Melting Pot Wisconsin Trio recipe is one of my favorite types of fondue that this restaurant serves.
-It has butterkase and fontina cheeses.
-I generally go to my deli counter at my grocery store and I can generally find these cheeses.
-This recipe requires a dry wine, a Chablis or Chardonnay will work.
+This Melting Pot Wisconsin Trio recipe requires a dry white wine – a Chablis or Chardonnay will work.
 If you don’t have either, pick something white and dry (not sweet), and use that.
 A reader said she used Pinot Grigio (because she could not find butterkäse) and it worked well.
-My suggestion is never to use cooking wine, but a wine that you will enjoy drinking.
-If it isn’t good enough for your food, it isn’t good enough for you.
+My suggestion is never to use cooking wine, but a wine that you will also enjoy drinking.
+A good recipe that includes wine needs a good wine.

-Fondue can become lumpy if it is overheated.
-You can rescue it.
-When cheese is heated in the presence of acid you need to be extra careful.
-Cornstarch helps to buffer this reaction.
+Fondue can become lumpy if it is overheated, but you can rescue it.
 What to do?
-Add a couple of tablespoons of warm alcohol.
-Stir, and turn down the heat to low – cold alcohol will result in more lumps.
+Add a couple of tablespoons of warm alcohol, stir, and turn down the heat to low – cold alcohol will result in more lumps.
 If the alcohol and the cheese continue to be separate from each other, you can add about 1/2 a teaspoon of cornstarch and stir.
 The cornstarch is a last resort because it can change the texture of the fondue, but it will help bind the cheese and the alcohol together.

 Melting Pot Wisconsin Trio Recipe